Sarcosphaera: Similar species

 Immature, unopened fruit bodies can be mistaken for truffles, but are distinguished by their hollow interior.
 Mature specimens somewhat resemble the "earthstar scleroderma" (Scleroderma polyrhizum), but this yellowish-brown species does not have the purple coloration of Sarcosphaera coronaria.
 Peziza ammophila (formerly classified in the genus Sarcosphaera) has an exterior surface that is colored brown to dark brown, and when young it is cup-shaped.
 Neournula puchettii also has a pinkish-colored hymenium, but it is smaller and always cup-shaped.
 Geopora sumneriana is another cup fungus that superficially resembles S. coronaria in its form and subterranean growth habit; however, the surface of its hymenium is cream-colored with ochraceous tinges, and its outer surface is covered with brown hairs.
 Geopora sepulta may also be included as a potential lookalike to S. coronaria, as it is macroscopically indistinguishable from G. sumneriana.

 Geopora arenicola and Peziza violacea are also similar.

-Edibility

-Sarcosphaera coronaria has no distinctive taste or odor, although one source says that as it gets older the odor becomes "reminiscent of rhubarb".
-Although older literature describes it as a good edible species, modern literature does not recommended it for consumption.
-It gives some individuals gastrointestinal discomfort, reputedly similar to poisoning symptoms caused by morels.
-A number of poisonings attributed to this species have been reported from Europe, including one fatal poisoning in the Jura area in 1920, following which a warning was issued not to eat it raw or in salads.
-Although the fruit bodies are edible after cooking, they are rarely collected by mushroom pickers, and have no commercial value.